 Arm exercises for TBI survivors to try at home:

-- Pushing movement: For this exercise, place a water bottle on one side of the table within arms reach.
+- Pushing movement: For this exercise, place a water bottle on one side of the table within arm’s reach.
 Then hook your wrist on the outside of the water bottle and try to use your arm to push it across the table.
-Repeat this movement in the opposite direction for about 10 times on both arms.
+Repeat this movement in the opposite direction for about 10 times with both arms.
+For a similar movement that can be easily integrated into your day, consider sitting at the table and working to wipe it with your affected arm.
+For an added challenge, add wrist weights.

 - Bicep Curls: Hold a water bottle in your hand and rest your arm by your side.
 Keep your elbow glued to your side and bring the water bottle up to your shoulder, flexing your bicep.
 Then bring your arm back down as slowly as you can (this also helps work your triceps) and repeat about 10 times on each side.

 - Quad exercises: For this exercise, lay on your back either on the floor or on a bed.
-First start with your knees bent on the floor.
+First start with your knees bent and your feet flat on the floor.
 Then, straighten out your knees and bring your toes up towards the ceiling.
 This exercise may be challenging, so you can adapt it by starting with one leg if possible.

 - Stand on one leg with support: Try to lift one leg while holding on to a support like the back of a chair or table.
 Hold for about 30 seconds and then switch to the opposite leg.
 Sustain longer until you feel comfortable enough to try to lift a leg without support.